Wonderful subgroups of reductive groups and spherical systems: Introduction

 \subsubsection{Acknowledgments}

-We are grateful to Prof. D. Luna for his comments and suggestions and for pointing out some errors in a previous version of this paper, and to Prof. F. Knop for useful discussions.
-The secondly-named author was supported by the DFG Schwerpunktprogramm 1388 -- Darstellungstheorie.
+We are grateful to Prof.~D.~Luna for communicating to us his ideas which strongly influenced this paper and for pointing out some errors in a previous version, and to Prof.~F.~Knop for useful discussions.
+We thank the anonymous referee for his/her suggestions and corrections.
+The second-named author was supported by the DFG Schwerpunktprogramm 1388 -- Darstellungstheorie.